Join us on Facebook for course updates, test-taking tips, and discount opportunities on course registration and materials!

 UCF Test Prep GRE Instructors

-Brandy Christman has been working with The Burnett Honors College at UCF in both advising and admissions since 2001.
+Brandy Christman has been working with The Burnett Honors College at UCF in both advising and admissions since 2001, and with UCF Test Prep since 2009.
 She also has facilitated one-on-one and small group tutoring, as well as leading final exam review sessions, with the Student Academic Resource Center.
-Brandy currently works as the Program Assistant for Honors Student Services, helping prospective students through the Honors admissions process and training student Peer Ambassadors for the Honors College.
-She graduated with her BA in Sociology and Psychology with University Honors from UCF, and is working on her Master's in Educational Leadership- Higher Education/Student Personnel.
-Instructs GRE and SAT courses and Tutoring.
+Brandy currently works as the Honors Admissions Specialist for The Burnett Honors College, helping prospective students through the Honors admissions process, training student advisors (Peer Ambassadors) for the Honors College, and certifying seniors for graduation.
+She graduated from UCF with her BA in Sociology and Psychology with University Honors in 2004, and with her MA in Educational Leadership- Higher Education/Student Personnel in 2012.